TAUSIF

 AI Orthopaedics Tool

-An AI assistant that turns hours of joint-replacement planning into minutes.
+An AI assistant that shortens joint-replacement planning from hours to minutes.
 The model suggests; the surgeon makes every call.

 02